mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 ---

 ##### Loading and Saving Labels
 When saving the measurements to an HDF5 file, the label type (strings or integers) will match the type chosen during system setup.
-Likewise, when loading data from an HDF5 file, the label type will be preserved as saved, regardless of what is set by the [`@labels`](@ref @labels) macro.
+Likewise, when loading data from an HDF5 file, the label type will be preserved as saved, regardless of what is set by the [`@label`](@ref @label) macro.

 ---